-- The interior of the fruit is segmented by membranous walls into compartments packed with red, pink, or white flavorful pulp-filled sacs (arils).
+- The interior of the pomegranate is segmented by membranous walls into compartments packed with red, pink, or white flavorful, pulp-filled sacs (arils).
 Ready-to-eat arils in plastic cups have become popular because of their convenience, unique taste, and health benefits.

 - The process of packaging pomegranate fruit into a ready-to-eat form can increase the amount of handling and the risk of contamination with foodborne illness pathogens.

-A shrub or small tree, standing 20 or 30 ft high, the pomegranate is well branched with thorns and exceptionally long-lived.
-Flowers on the branch tips can occur singly or in groups up to 5.
+A pomegranate tree or shrub can stand between 20 to 30 ft high, is well-branched with thorns, and is exceptionally long-lived.
+Flowers on the branch tips can occur singly or in groups up to five.
 Almost rounded, but crowned at the base by the calyx, the pomegranate fruit is 2.5 to 5 inches in diameter and has a tough, leathery skin or rind.
-The fruit is yellow blanketed with light or deep pink or rich red coloring.
+The fruit is yellow blanketed with light or deep pink, or rich red coloring.
 The pomegranate is native to areas in the Middle East and across some parts of Asia.
-In the U.S, pomegranates are grown primarily in the dry zones of California and Arizona although the trees also grow in Utah, Texas, Louisiana, Alabama, Florida, and North Carolina.
+In the U.S., pomegranates are grown primarily in the dry zones of California and Arizona although they are also grown in Utah, Texas, Louisiana, Alabama, Florida, and North Carolina.

 Harvest and Post-Harvest

-Pomegranate harvesting begins in August just before the fruit is fully mature.
-Pomegranates do not continue to ripen after harvest and should be picked when fully ripe for best eating quality.
+Pomegranate harvesting begins in August.
+The fruit does not continue to ripen after harvest and should be picked when fully ripe for best eating quality.
 The fruit is ready for harvest if it makes a metallic sound when tapped.
-Certain environmental conditions can cause pomegranate fruit to crack open including rain, wind, and insufficient irrigation.
+Certain environmental conditions can cause pomegranate fruit to crack open, including rain, wind, and insufficient irrigation.
 The stem is generally removed at harvest to prevent damage to other fruits during the shipping and handling process.
 In north and central Florida, pomegranate fruit ripen from July to October.

-The fruit should be transported in cool temperatures and cushioned in wooden crates or in baskets, with paper or straw.
+The fruit should be transported in cool temperatures and cushioned in wooden crates or in baskets lined with paper or straw.
 Some growers use wax to cover the fruit to enhance the appearance.
-Improper humidity can lead to grey mold, which is caused by Botrytis cinerea fungus infection.
+Improper humidity can lead to grey mold, which is caused by Botrytiscinerea fungus infection.
 Botrytis cinerea fungus can be prevented by using an approved fungicide or by keeping the pomegranates in a 15% carbon dioxide-enriched atmosphere.
 In California, an approved fungicide called Fludioxonil (Scholar) is used on pomegranates with a 5 ppm maximum residue limit.
-The pomegranates have to be dipped in the fungicide solution because the fungal spores are usually in the calyx area of the fruit, which may not be adequately covered by simply spraying.
+The pomegranates must be dipped in the fungicide solution because the fungal spores are usually in the calyx area of the fruit, which may not be adequately covered by simply spraying.
 Subsequently, surface moisture must be removed by airflow to avoid having free moisture on the fruit in the transportation box.

-Maintaining the fruits at a temperature of 32 ºF to 41 ºF and sustaining a relative humidity of 80-85% can extend the storage life of a pomegranate fruit for up to 6 – 7 months while maintaining market quality.,, When the fruits are kept at room temperature, they continue to develop darker skin color and may last up to several weeks.
+Maintaining the fruits at a temperature of 32 ºF to 41 ºF and sustaining a relative humidity of 80 to 85% can extend the storage life of a pomegranate fruit for up to 6 – 7 months while maintaining market quality.
+When the fruits are kept at room temperature, they continue to develop darker skin color and may last up to several weeks.
 Warmer temperatures and prolonged storage results in internal breakdown and increases dehydration, causing the fruit skin to harden and shrink.
-Shrink-wrapping is sometime used to preserve quality, surface color and reduces moisture loss.
+Shrink-wrapping is sometime used to preserve quality and surface color and to reduce moisture loss.
 Chilling injury is a common occurrence due to improper storage.
-Chilling injury occurs when the fruit is exposed to temperatures below 41ºF during storage., The fruit will have a brown discoloration of the skin, pitting, and increased susceptibility to early decay., The arils will lose their rich red color and the white membranes will turn brown.,
+Chilling injury occurs when the fruit is exposed to temperatures below 41ºF during storage.
+The fruit will have a brown discoloration of the skin, pitting, and increased susceptibility to early decay.
+The arils will lose their rich, red color and the white membranes will turn brown.

-Two methods are typically used to collect the arils from the pomegranate: by hand and by commercial extraction.
-There are three commonly used techniques to collect the arils by hand: (1) cut off the calyx end and lightly score the rind in quarters from top to bottom and then break the fruit open, peel the membrane back, and remove the arils; (2) submerge the scored pomegranate in a bowl of cold water and soak for approximately 5 minutes.
-While holding the fruit under water, split the sections of the pomegranate and the arils will sink to the bottom; or (3) arils can also be removed by cutting the pomegranate in half, placing the cut face down while hitting the shell firmly with a blunt instrument.
-The section walls will break loose freeing the arils.
-To efficiently collect the arils by commercial extraction, a 6-step process is used.
+Two methods are typically used to collect the arils from the pomegranate: hand extraction and commercial extraction.
+There are three commonly used techniques to collect the arils by hand: (1) cut off the calyx end and lightly score the rind in quarters from top to bottom, then break the fruit open, peel the membrane back, and remove the arils; (2) submerge the scored pomegranate in a bowl of cold water and soak for approximately five minutes.
+While holding the fruit under water, split the sections of the pomegranate and the arils will sink to the bottom; (3) remove arils by cutting the pomegranate in half and placing the cut face down while hitting the shell firmly with a blunt instrument.
+The section walls will break loose, freeing the arils.
+To efficiently collect the arils by commercial extraction, a six-step process is used.
 The benefits of commercial collecting via machine include increased efficiency and improved hygiene.
 Plastic containers with a thin, plastic film covering the arils are commonly used to commercially store the fruit.
 The arils are packed with air, nitrogen, and enriched oxygen to extend quality and shelf life.
 The commercial shelf life is estimated to be up to 18 days.

 Some people have experienced allergies when consuming pomegranates or when rubbing the fruit on their skin or gums as a health supplement.
 Pomegranate roots and stems are not believed to be safe and should not be consumed, or should only be consumed in small doses.